thornoar/pshash/README.md

 ### Web implementation

-First of all, you can use the algorithm online at https://thornoar.github.io/pshash/web/app/, or at https://thornoar.github.io/pshash/web/get/, if you like browser prompts better than input fields.
+First of all, you can use the algorithm online at https://thornoar.github.io/pshash/web/app/.

 ### CLI tool